cernbox/core/lib/private/Files/EosStore/README.md

 ## EOS Store Storage

-To enable EOS Storga as primary storage for ownCloud you need to add this configuration option to your configuration file.
+To enable EOS Storge as primary storage for ownCloud you need to add this configuration option to your configuration file.

 ```